Hahoe Folk Village: History

 The Ryu (or Yu in some transcriptions) clan of Pungsan established the Hahoe Folk Village in the 15th century during the Joseon Dynasty and has been a one-clan community since that time.
 The village is notable because it has preserved many of its original structures, such as the village Confucian school and other buildings, and maintains folk arts such as the Hahoe Mask Dance Drama ('Byeonlsin-gut') which is a shamanist rite honoring the communal spirits of the village.

-The village today is divided into Namchon (South Village) and Pukchon (North Village) with the main branch of the Pungsan Ryu clan, the Gyeomampa, in the Namchon side and the secondary branch, the Seoaepa, descended from Ryu Seong-ryong a noted prime minister during the reign of King Seonjo of Joseon in the Bukchon side.
+The village today is divided into Namchon (South Village) and Pukchon (North Village) with the main branch of the Pungsan Ryu clan, the Gyeomampa, in the Namchon side and the secondary branch, the Seoaepa, descended from Yu Sŏngnyong a noted prime minister during the reign of King Seonjo of Joseon in the Bukchon side.
 The north village contains Yangjindang Manor, designated as Treasure No. 306, and Pikchondaek House, designated Important Folklore Material No. 84.
 The south village contains Chunghyodang Manor, designated as Treasure No. 414 and Namchondaek House, an Important Folklore Material No. 90.
 While each branch of the Pungsan Ryu clan used lived in their respective manor homes and sides, today both branches live throughout the village.

 The village maintains old architectural styles that have been lost because of rapid modernization and development in South Korea.
 Aristocratic tile-roofed residences and thatched-roof servants' homes preserve the architectural styles of the Joseon Dynasty.
 Wonjijeongsa Pavilion and Byeongsan Confucian School are two notable structures in the village.
 The village has preserved the shamanist rite of Byeolsin-gut and preserved Hahoe masks used in the Hahoe Mask Dance.
 Another rite still practiced is the Jeulbul Nori which uses strings of fireworks fired at the base of the Buyongdae Cliff.
-Yongmogak Shrine houses Ryu Seong-ryong's collection of books and includes South Korean National Treasure No. 132, the Jingbirok, a book which records the Imjin War of Korea in 1592.
+Yongmogak Shrine houses Yu Sŏngnyong's collection of books and includes South Korean National Treasure No. 132, the Jingbirok, a book which records the Imjin War of Korea in 1592.
 Treasure No. 160, Kunmundungok, is a record of the military encampments.
 Chunghyodang also holds 231 royal writs of appointment.

-Inside the village there is a 650-year-okd zelkova tree called Samsindan said to be home to the goddes Samsin, in Korean Shamanism.
-Visitors write their wishes in pieces of paper and hang them next to the tree.
+Inside the village there is a 650-year-old zelkova tree called Samsindan said to be home to the goddess Samsin, in Korean Shamanism.
+Visitors write their wishes on pieces of paper and hang them next to the tree.

 Queen Elizabeth II visited Hahoe Village in 1999.
-During her visit, locals in the village prepared a party to celebrate her 73rd birthday.
+During her visit, locals in the village had a party to celebrate her 73rd birthday.

 Intangible cultural asset

 Hahoe Byeolsingut Mask Play

-The mask play, which has been played in Hahoe-ri, Pungcheon-myeon, Andong City, North Gyeongsang Province, is National Intangible Cultural Festival No. 69.
+The mask play, which has been staged in Hahoe-ri, Pungcheon-myeon, Andong City, North Gyeongsang Province, is National Intangible Cultural Treasure No. 69.
 The origin of this mask play is Seonangje's mask dance, which is an involuntary dramatic victory observed in Dongje, unlike Sandae Myeonghwajeon, a Korean traditional mask play.
 Byeolsingut Tal Nori is a mask play that is included in the overall village rite, and is a mixture of ritual, folk opera and pantomime.